...

 SUMMARY:

-Vaccines are life-saving medicines that are mostly given to a particular age group and with proper guidance and as prescribed by the doctors.
+Vaccinations are life-saving medicines that are mostly given to a particular age group and with proper guidance and as prescribed by the doctors.

-Vaccines are kept at a particularly low temperature and should be given by the doctor or other trained medical staff only.
+They are kept at a particularly low temperature and should be given by the doctor or other trained medical staff only.

-Vaccines can produce some rare side effects so it is better to advise the patient to take these injections or drops at the hospital only, As hospitals have emergency medicines that can be given to the patient who develops any side effects.
+They can produce some rare side effects so it is better to advise the patient to take these injections or drops at the hospital only, As hospitals have emergency medicines that can be given to the patient who develops any side effects.

-Vaccines are not given during corticosteroid or antibiotic therapy because these medicines can hamper their effect.
+They are not given during corticosteroid or antibiotic therapy because these medicines can hamper their effect.

 Doctors generally keep adrenaline injections ready during vaccination to prevent and control allergic reactions after vaccination.